 Otherwise Zynthian is very, very cool and I look forward to playing with it!

-Apart from adjusting the resolution, I haven’t really been able to change the touch behaviour at all, temporarily or permanently.
+Apart from adjusting the picture resolution, I haven’t really been able to change the touch behaviour at all, temporarily or permanently.
 In fact the ‘Option “TransformationMatrix” “2 0 0 0 2 0 0 0 1”‘ line in the log above was an attempt to make something happen via X.conf - I originally tried a matirx with 0.5 (to halve the scaling.
 I think…) and then changed it to 2 in case I was going the wrong way.
 But niether actually changed the scaling issue in any way.